 How in the world is it already mid-August?!
 I really have no idea where August went but I am getting really excited that my NYC trip is coming up soon (Labour Day weekend to be exact).
 I haven’t been to NYC in about 15 years so this trip has been a long time coming.
 Summer is in it’s peak weather wise here in Toronto and it has been hot and humid leaving me to take multiple showers throughout the day just to try and keep cool.
-Now that I have been experimenting with popsicles though, I can now keep cool without using too much water, I don’t know why I waited so long to make my own popsicles?
+Now that I have been experimenting with these chocolate coconut popsicles though, I can now keep cool without using too much water, I don’t know why I waited so long to make my own popsicles?

 These last few weeks have been absolutely crazy in terms of life, my condo flooded and all of the flooring had to be removed.
-So the Mr. and I have been relocated to a new condo down the street that is about half the size!
+So Sam and I have been relocated to a new condo down the street that is about half the size!
 Getting used to cooking in this new, tinyyyyy kitchen has been quite the test, but I know it could be a lot worse so I won’t complain.
 The best part about the move is that we were put up in a place with an outdoor rooftop pool in the middle of a serious heatwave in Toronto.
 So that kind of makes up for things being so miniature sized.
 Although I miss living in my condo and being able to have everything in my kitchen available, it’s been a fun exercise to see what downsizing would look like.

 Although summer is still in full swing (weather wise), it will be coming to an end shortly and that normally bums me right out, but it also means my NYC trip is right around the corner.
 I have not been to New York in ages, so I am beyond excited to go and have the best time enjoying the sights and of course the food.
 I have already booked all of my dinner reservations and cannot wait to go and check out some of these amazing looking places: Blue Hill (downtown NYC location), abc kitchen and two hands.
 Seriously in foodie heaven just thinking about all these places and Blue Hill has been a dream to go to for about 2 years since I read “The Third Plate” by Dan Barber.
 Food aside, we are also going to see a blue jays game in yankee stadium there which is the whole purpose of the trip, although really food is always on my radar 😉